Summer Educator Institutes

 - The program begins Sunday evening and ends Friday afternoon of each Institute week.
 The schedule includes activities and events offering institute participants opportunities to explore Philadelphia’s history and culture.

-In partnership with Street Law.
+In partnership with the Jack Miller Center.

 The Summer Teacher Institutes are made possible by a grant from the John Templeton Foundation.